blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/Notes/NI_Comparison_intro.md

 to estimate a confidence intervals for the difference.

-But adding the SRI term shifts the other parameters some, so we should check that estimating the "demographic" turnout with the full model is similar to estimating without the SRI term.
+But adding the SRI term shifts the other parameters some, so we it’s worth checking that estimating the "demographic" turnout with the full model is similar to estimating without the SRI term.
 The estimates and confidence intervals for both models are shown below.